 We are located just 15 minutes walk from York mainline station, with direct trains to cities such including Leeds, Manchester, Newcastle, Edinburgh, and London.

-Option 1: Grab a cab from the station and ask them to take you to Highlander at 31a Bishopthorpe Road (we are right next door to Tranacria a well known Italian cafe)
+Option 1: Grab a cab from the station and ask them to take you to Highlander at 31a Bishopthorpe Road (we are right next door to Trinacria a well known Italian cafe)

 Option 2: Walking: Upon exiting the station turn right and follow the main road, keeping the roman city walls on your left.
 After a few minutes you will reach a large cross roads with a Weatherspoons Pub on one corner and the Windmill Pub on the other corner (all good directions should include a pub in them).
 Head straight across and continue in a straight line and you are now on Nunnery lane.
 After a few hundred yards you should see the city walls on your left again together with a large car park, this means you are heading in the right direction.

 Continue walking on Nunnery lane until you reach the traffic lights just before the fork in the road, At this point cross over and then continue walking in a straight line again, ignoring the road which forks off to the left.
 Continue to the end of Nunnery lane and Bishopthorpe Road is now on your right.
-You should have a parade of shops going to your right, and have a large cycle shop "Cycle Heaven" opposite you.
-Turn right here and walk up Bishopthorpe Road past the shops, we are approx 200 yards along the road on the right hand side, right next to the italian restaurant "Trancria" and the cashpoints.
+You should have a parade of shops going to your right, and have a cafe / bar called "Angel on the Green" opposite you.
+Turn right here and walk up Bishopthorpe Road past the shops, we are approx 200 yards along the road on the right hand side, right next to the italian restaurant "Trinacria" and the cashpoints.

 If you are driving, paid parking is available at Nunnery Lane car park.
 You can then follow the walking instructions above from the point where they pass the car park on Nunnery Lane.